falconshark/atmessager/README.md

 senders.json contain all of the user name and password.
 ATMessager will use these username(In bots.json) and password to do authentication.

+Moreover, you can add the prefix into message too.

 Example:

 ```json